Last Updated on September 13, 2023

 Brutal competition

-The business world can be aggressive, replete with endless and ongoing competition, leaving only the strong to survive.
+The business world can be aggressive, with endless and ongoing competition, leaving only the strong to survive.
 Competition is one of the leading challenges for startups.
-However, for online or eCommerce businesses, this challenge is even tougher.
+However, this challenge is even more formidable for online or eCommerce businesses.

-In this type of environment, startups simply can’t afford to make the wrong move or waste a cent.
-Startups who survive are both aggressive, and creative.
-They must also during their startup scaling process make smart moves to outwit the competition even from established businesses; not an easy feat, but possible.
+In this environment, startups can’t afford to make the wrong move or waste a cent.
+Startups that survive are both aggressive and creative.
+During their startup scaling process, they must also make intelligent moves to outwit the competition, even from established businesses; it is not an easy feat, but it is possible.

-Then it’s time to design your message, based on your brand research and your brand identity.
-Once you have this message ready, you need to market it effectively market to your target audience.
+Then, it’s time to design your message based on your brand research and identity.
+Once this message is ready, you must effectively market it to your target audience.
 Note that the target is your market, specifically.
 If you target the world, your marketing efforts will not be directed to your clients, and your sales will be weak.

 Unlikely expectations

-One can’t blame entrepreneurs −they are dreamers − but you need to have realistic expectations during the startup scaling process.
+One can’t blame entrepreneurs −they are dreamers − but you must have realistic expectations during the startup scaling process.
 The issue for startups is that there will be a period when things will boom; in most cases, that will lead to venture capital investment.
-However, then the unrealistic expectations can also arise and cause a problem.
-Success can be short-lived, and the situation can change.
-Therefore, the expectations also need to be adjustable to ensure that the growth is sustainable, when going through the phrase of startup scaling.
-This can be a challenge, especially with startups having to deal with competition, this distraction impeding growth.

 Startups tend to face challenges when they set ‘unrealistic expectations’ following a booming success.
 Remember, success is short-lived, and expectations never end.
 This is where startups should translate what the real expectations are.
 Sustainability is the name of the game.
 And sustainability requires consistent effort.